cd80-ctf/cd80-ctf.github.io/_posts/2023-04-30-A-Shockingly-Simple-Bug-In-Windows-CLFS.md

 Alternatively, if the client metadata is read before the container metadata, we might try something like this:

 1. Create evil Base Log File
-2. Read the evil client metadata, which is stored in some other object.
+2. Read the evil client metadata, which is then stored in some other object.
-3. Write the metadata from that object back to the client metadata struct, overwriting `pContainer`
+3. Write the metadata from that other object back to the client metadata struct, overwriting `pContainer`
 4. Shenanigans with `pContainer`.

 As it so happens, when a Base Log File is parsed, the client metadata is read first.
 Thus we will adopt the second battle plan.